Saratov: History

 Uvek, a city of the Golden Horde, stood near the site of the modern city of Saratov from the mid-13th century until its destruction by Tamerlane in 1395.
 While the exact date of the foundation of modern Saratov is unknown, plausible theories date it to ca. 1590, during the reign (1584–1598) of Tsar Fyodor Ivanovich, who constructed several settlements along the Volga River in order to secure the southeastern boundary of his state.
 Town status was granted to it in 1708.
+As the city was not strongly fortified, it was captured by the Cossacks and Kalmyks several times.
+Cossack insurgents captured it in 1671, 1708 and 1774.

+Administratively, the city was part of the Kazan Governorate, then the Astrakhan Governorate, before it became the capital of the newly formed Saratov Viceroyalty in 1780, renamed to the Saratov Governorate in 1797.
+In c.
+1770, Poles and Germans jointly built a Catholic church.
+Saratov became the seat of the Catholic Diocese of Saratov, comprising over 80 Polish-German parishes and over 40 Armenian parishes in the region.
+The city hosted three annual fairs, which, however, fell into decline in the late 19th century.

 By the 1800s, Saratov had grown to become an important shipping port on the Volga.
 The Ryazan-Ural Railroad reached Saratov in 1870.
 In 1896, the line crossed the Volga and continued its eastward expansion.
 A unique train-ferry, owned by the Ryazan-Ural railroad, provided the connection across the river between the two ends of the railroad for 39 years, before the construction of a railway bridge in 1935.

 During January 1915, with World War I dominating the Russian national agenda, Saratov became the destination for deportation convoys of ethnic Germans, Jews, Hungarians, Austrians and Slavs whose presence closer to the western front was perceived as a potential security risk to the state.